osstech-jp/ldapcon2015/paper.md

 author: HAMANO Tsukasa \<hamano@osstech.co.jp\>
 date: \today
 abstract:
- This paper introduce WiredTiger Backend for OpenLDAP.
+ This paper introduce WiredTiger backend for OpenLDAP.
  WiredTiger is embeded database having the characteristics of multi-core scalability and lock-free algorithms.
  We implemented a new OpenLDAP backend that using WiredTiger database and then we made an experiment about performance.